One of the most remarkable buildings of Venice, the Doge’s Palace is situated in the Piazzetta between San Marco and the Grand Canal.

 The Sala dell’Anticollegio was given a particularly rich decoration in order to impress the foreign ambassadors who would wait here before an audience with the doge.
 The ceiling contains one of Veronese’s finest works, Venice Distributing Honours and Rewards, painted in 1586–7.
 Four works painted by Tintoretto in 1577–1578 in the vestibule were moved into this room in 1714: Bacchus, Ariadne and Venus, the Three Graces and Mercury, the Forge of Vulcan and Minerva Rejecting Mars.
 A fireplace by Vincenzo Scamozzi and Veronese’s lavish Rape of Europa (1580) completed the decoration of this room.

-Just beyond is the Sala del Collegio, the main audience hall, where the doge, six councillors, three chiefs of the Criminal Courts, the appointed sages of the Republic, and the three heads of the Council of Ten sat on state occasions.
+Just beyond is the Sala del Collegio, the main audience hall, where the doge, six councilors, three chiefs of the Criminal Courts, the appointed sages of the Republic, and the three heads of the Council of Ten sat on state occasions.

 The ceiling is decorated with a series of paintings commissioned from Veronese in 1574 illustrating the power and virtues of Venice, including the large Venice Enthroned with Justice and Peace and a painting of Mars and Neptune symbolizing the military and naval power of the city.
-Smaller paintings of the Virtues, represented as richly dressed female figures, complete the painted decoration of the ceiling.
-On the walls below are illustrations by Veronese and Tintoretto of four 16th-century doges celebrating military victories or giving thanks to religious figures for their successes or, in one case, for deliverance of the city from the plague.
+Smaller paintings of the Virtues represented as richly dressed female figures, complete the painted decoration of the ceiling.
+On the walls below are illustrations by Veronese and Tintoretto of four 16th-century doges celebrating military victories or giving thanks to religious figures for their successes or, in one case, for the deliverance of the city from the plague.

-The Sala del Senato is similarly decorated with paintings illustrating divine protection of Venice and the development of her culture.
+The Sala del Senato is similarly decorated with paintings illustrating the divine protection of Venice and the development of her culture.
 The central compartment of the ceiling shows the Triumph of Venice as Queen of the Sea, designed by Tintoretto and executed by his pupils.
 Another painting by Tintoretto’s school portrays Doge Loredan praying to the Virgin for help in defeating the Turks and stopping the plague.
 A canvas over the door by Palma Giovane shows Doge Pasquale Cicogna asking Christ to save the city from famine and pestilence, while yet another shows Venice’s victorious battle against the League of Cambrai.

 The Sala del Consiglio dei Dieci was the site of the meetings of the ten magistrates appointed to protect the city and its government from political enemies.
 It contained three paintings by Veronese dated 1553–4: Jupiter Expelling the Vices (Paris, Louvre; replaced in situ by 17th-century copy), an allegory of the justice meted out by the Council; Juno Bestowing Gifts on Venice, suggesting the bounty the city enjoyed thanks to her conquest of vice; and Youth and Age, also known as Proserpina and Pluto, an allegorical reference to the old and new domains of the Republic.